Indoor cycling is one of the best low-impact activities for getting in shape - but that doesn't mean all exercise bikes

 A common problem with mid-range bikes is that the seat can be uncomfortable - and the 225 is no exception in this regard.
 If you're going to be using it a lot, you may want to buy a gel-based seat.
 It's also quite hard to assemble, so be patient and take your time.

 In our opinion, the ProForm 225 CSX is close to the perfect mid-range exercise bike for beginner or intermediate riders.
 It's very quiet, so you can use it while watching the TV, and also easy to setup.
 The magnetic resistance system reduces maintenance too.

-Another excellent mid-range exercise bike is the NordicTrack GX 4.4 Pro Upright.
-It's a magnetic resistance bike with a number of advanced features not found on cheaper models, such as built in speakers and iFit connectivity (separate subscription required).
+Another excellent mid-range exercise bike is the NordicTrack GX 4.6 Pro Upright.
+It's a magnetic resistance bike with a number of advanced features not found on cheaper models, such as built in speakers, AutoBreeze fan and iFit integration (separate subscription required).

-The GX 4.4 is built with a 9kg flywheel, making it suitable for intermediate riders.
-Its "Silent" magnetic resistance system makes it a smoother and quieter option than friction-based machines, and there are 25 settings for resistance.
+The GX 4.6 is built with a 11kg flywheel, making it suitable for advanced riders.
+Its "Silent" magnetic resistance system makes it a smoother and quieter option than friction-based machines, and there are 24 settings for digital resistance.

-The bike comes with 5" backlit display, which features a number of options not found on cheaper models.
+The bike comes with 7" HD backlit display, which features a number of options not found on cheaper models.
 These include electronically adjusted resistance, a range of workout statistics, and a workout fan that adjusts to the speed of your workout.
-The seat height and position can be adjusted for a comfortable ride, and there are 30 workout apps to choose from.
-In addition, the GX 4.4 comes with wide foot pedals and a cushioned seat for extra comfort.
+The seat height and position can be adjusted for a comfortable ride, and there are EKG grip heart rate monitors.
+In addition, the GX 4.6 comes with wide foot pedals and a cushioned seat for extra comfort.

 An added bonus is the iFit Live integration.
-This needs to be bought separately, but allows you to download a wide range of programmes and even train for events using Google Maps.
+This needs to be bought separately, but allows you to stream a wide range of programmes and even train for events using Google Maps.

 Be prepared to spend an hour or two putting the NordicTrack together, as it's not the easiest exercise bike to assemble.
 Once built, however, it's one of the best stationary bikes in its price range that's suitable for both beginners and intermediates.